bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 				|= default

-The _select_ operation will try to receive a `value` in order of given alternatives and return the result of the first path that offers a value.
+The _select_ operation will try to receive a `value` in order of given alternatives and returns the result of the first path that offers a value.
 As the last alternative does not involve potentially blocking constructs the `default` value will be the result in case the `channel` did not offer a value directly.